-This report presents the pre-submission Central Bedfordshire Local Plan.
-The report seeks approval to release the Draft Pre-submission Plan for public consultation for a period of 6 weeks commencing 11 January 2018.
-This final pre-submission draft has been prepared using a range of new background evidence work.
-Feedback from the consultation will be used to propose modifications to the Plan which will be submitted alongside all documentation to the Secretary of State in spring 2018.
+1. This report presents the submission version of the Central Bedfordshire Local Plan.
+The report seeks authorisation to submit the submission draft plan to the Secretary of State on 30th April 2018.
+This final submission draft has been prepared using a range of background evidential work.
+Feedback from the consultation has been used to propose minor modifications to the Plan which will be submitted alongside all representations and supporting evidence to the Secretary of State.